umijs/umi/docs/guide/deploy.md

 > Why is my local development good, no response after deployment, and no error?

 **No error!** This is a typical phenomenon where an application is deployed on a non-root path.
 Why do you have this problem?
-Because the route does not match, for example, if you deploy the application under `/xxx/` and then access `/xxx/hello`, and the code matches `/hello`, then it will not match, but there is no definition.
-A fallback route, such as 404, will display a blank page.
+Because the route does not match, for example, if you deploy the application under `/xxx/` and then access `/xxx/hello`, and the code matches `/hello`, then it will not match, but there is no definition of a fallback route such as 404,  it will display a blank page.

 How to deal with it?